secdoc/AI-Agent-Skills/README.md

 These are the rules the skills enforce on themselves, and they're the same rules a new skill has to meet before it lands here:

-**Framework claims carry identifiers.** A control ID, a technique ID, a requirement number, a vector string.
+**Framework claims carry identifiers.** A control ID, a technique ID, a requirement number, a CWE ID, a CVSS vector string.
 A claim that can't be pinned to an identifier gets verified or gets flagged — it doesn't get asserted.

-**Version-sensitive facts get verified at use time.** ATT&CK releases, CVSS versions, PCI DSS revisions, CMMC program status, language LTS lines, model names and benchmarks, vendor market positions — anything that moves is checked against the canonical source when cited, not baked into the skill to go stale.
+**Version-sensitive facts get verified at use time.** ATT&CK releases, CVSS versions, PCI DSS revisions, CMMC program status, OWASP Top 10 and ASVS editions, language LTS lines, model names and benchmarks, vendor market positions — anything that moves is checked against the canonical source when cited, not baked into the skill to go stale.

 **Vendor-neutral throughout.** Categories, representative players, and selection criteria — never a single vendor as the answer.

-**Sibling skills partition, they don't overlap.** Related skills draw their trigger boundary explicitly — `network-engineering` owns protocol mechanics, `networking-architecture` owns strategy and market; `ai-ml-engineering` owns ML attack mechanics, `cybersecurity-architecture` owns the ATLAS mapping and review method — and a question spanning boundaries composes the skills rather than getting a half-answer from either.
-The cybersecurity-architecture domain files carry these boundary sentences internally too: its network-perimeter file owns security policy and zone architecture while device engineering stays with `network-engineering` and SASE strategy with `networking-architecture`, and its appsec file owns gate placement while coding practice stays with `application-architecture`.
+**Sibling skills partition, they don't overlap.** Related skills draw their trigger boundary explicitly — `network-engineering` owns protocol mechanics, `networking-architecture` owns strategy and market; `ai-ml-engineering` owns ML attack mechanics, `cybersecurity-architecture` owns the ATLAS mapping and review method; `code-security-analysis` owns the hands-on vulnerability finding in a specific file or repo, `application-architecture` owns code quality and design, and `cybersecurity-architecture` owns the AppSec program and framework layer above both — and a question spanning boundaries composes the skills rather than getting a half-answer from either.
+The cybersecurity-architecture domain files carry these boundary sentences internally too: its network-perimeter file owns security policy and zone architecture while device engineering stays with `network-engineering` and SASE strategy with `networking-architecture`, and its appsec file owns gate placement while coding practice stays with `application-architecture` and per-artifact review stays with `code-security-analysis`.

 **Reference files load on demand.** The core `SKILL.md` stays lean; deep material sits in `references/` and loads only when the task calls for it.
 That's what the format is for.